splynx/docs/files/en/addons_modules/hotspot_addon/hotspot_addon.md

 ![img](17.png)

-- In our example we are not going to use SSL/HTTPS certificates for HotSpot, so just leave the option set to `none` and continue.
+- In our example we are not going to use SSL/HTTPS certificates for HotSpot, so just leave the option set to `none` and press **Next**.

 ![img](18.png)

-- In our example we don't need SMTP server, so just leave the address as `0.0.0.0`
+- In our example we don't need SMTP server, so just leave the address as `0.0.0.0`.

 ![img](19.png)

-- The DNS address will be filled in automatically based on our previous configuration
+- The DNS address will be filled in automatically based on our previous configuration.

 ![img](20.png)